Nepiki/Guides/Shadow-Hearts.md

 [Yuri the Priest] (3)
 [Fusion] Help the fighting couple make up and obtain the Water Gravestone for free in return.
 ```
--You have to do this before going to the Neameeto Float.
+You have to do this before going to the Neameeto Float.
 You can still get the Gravestone later, but to unlock the achievement you have to do this sidequest which is only available before that point.
 Hint: Find the couple in the inn in Rouen
 Spoiler: Go to the church afterwards and in the confessional tell him to buy a ring.
 Return to the inn and receive the gravestone.